ZiweiXU/ssh-gpu-report/README.md

 ```
 and access the report at anytime using `cat report.txt`.

-## Configuration

-The configuration template [gpureport_config.sh](gpureport_config.sh) provides all the required documentations and reasonable defaults.

 ## How to read the report

 The report consists of a table showing the statistics of GPUs on target hosts and a failure summary.